Teaching in the Pathology Department

 Part II Pathology

-Most lectures will take place in person in the Pathology lecture theatre.
+Most lectures will take place in person in the Pathology lecture theatre (Epidemiology and Control of Infectious Disease and Infectious Disease: a one health perspective will be held at the Vet School).
 In some cases, lectures may run online only.
 These will be indicated on the timetable.
 Laboratory-based research projects will run in person, while research projects with a computational focus may include some remote working.
 Supervisions related to lectures will take place in person or online, at the discretion of the supervisor.